-The kanban process says the opposite.
+However, the Kanban process says the opposite.
 With this project management method, you’ll instead focus on completing one actionable task at a time.
 The idea is to accomplish the optimal amount of work without losing efficiency in the process.

 Dedicating your attention to one task keeps your mind from wandering, and allows you to get into deep focus.
-When you complete a task, you move on the next one.
+When you complete a task, you move on to the next one.
 This continues for a team until the project is complete.

 Time to close those tabs

 Quick question: how many browser tabs do you have open right now?
 Don’t worry, if the idea of starting with a small number of tasks sounds difficult, aim high instead.
 Set a higher limit on tasks to start, and then lower it as you see fit.